DIY Comfrey balm Recipe | Soothe Agony & Heal Naturally

 Disclaimer

-Always consult your doctor or a clinical herbalist before trying any new herbal remedy, as there’s always the possibility of unintended consequences, allergic reactions, or interactions with other medications.
-If you’re harvesting wild plant material, ensure you are 100% confident in your identification and consult multiple sources for verification.
-The following information is based on my research and personal experience, but I do not claim to have any certifications that would qualify me to advise you on your health.
-Please conduct your own research and verify with multiple reputable sources before proceeding with any herbal remedies.
+Always consult your doctor or a clinical herbalist before trying any new herbal remedy.
+There’s always the possibility of unintended consequences, allergic reactions, or interactions with other medications.
+If you’re harvesting wild plant material, ensure you’re 100% confident in your identification and consult multiple sources for verification.

 Leave a Reply